Jopetin/Aalto-IJ-Scala-Inspections/README.md

 ### Not using a value returned by a side-effect-free method

 Reports cases where side-effect-free methods are used without utilizing the returned value, effectively doing nothing.
-These methods are recognized from a custom annotation.
+These methods are recognized from an annotation which can be configured from the inspection settings.

+There are two version of this inspection: one reacts to annotated methods whereas the other allows for annoting a class and then reacting to all of its methods.